MattSainsbury-Dale/FRKv2_src/README.md

 # Source code for FRK v2

 This repository contains the source code for reproducing the results in "Modelling Big, Heterogeneous, Non-Gaussian Spatial and Spatio-Temporal Data using FRK" (Sainsbury-Dale, Zammit-Mangion, and Cressie, 2023).

 ## Creating a reproducible environment

 There are three ways to create an environment that can reproduce the results of the paper, and these are listed below in the order of preference:

-1. using a docker contained (cross platform),
+1. using a docker container (cross platform),
 1. using a conda environment (linux only),
-1. using the current github code + local install (this is the least reliable option as packages and their dependencies change with time).
+1. using the current GitHub code + local install of current package versions

 ### Using a docker container